Number of elderly suicides at all-time high: SOS

 Nevertheless, Dr Tan said alternative assistance can come in the form of family members who are "caring, supportive and attentive".

-Volunteers who meet the elderly regularly, are seen as a friend, and can link them up with trained counsellors who can provide professional help are also beneficial, he added.
+Volunteers who meet the elderly regularly, are seen as friends, and can link them up with trained counsellors who can provide professional help are also beneficial, he added.

 To that end, SOS stressed the "imminent need for stronger support networks as the number of elderly Singapore residents living alone continues to increase", pointing out that this will bring about challenges to current social support services.